Imagine that you have an opportunity to move into one of a number of open positions in your organization.

 Instructions: For each job option you're considering, work through the criteria in the rows of the table one-by-one (we explain these criteria below.)
 For each criterion, first decide how important it is to you on a scale of 0 (not at all important) to 5 (very important).
 Next, evaluate how much of the criterion is on offer within the job, using the same scale.
 Finally, multiply these values together to give the score for that row of the table.

-This worksheet is based on the Grid Analysis tool for decision making.
+This worksheet is based on the Decision Matrix Analysis tool for decision making.
 This is a powerful tool that can be used in a variety of situations.
-A full explanation of how to use this technique on a more general basis is detailed in the Mind Tools' article found here .
+A full explanation of how to use this technique on a more general basis is detailed in the Mind Tools article found here .

 This type of analysis is very useful in helping you quickly see how well your career options match the criteria you've identified as necessary for your satisfaction.